DataDog/documentation/content/en/continuous_integration/pipelines/jenkins.md

 - Jenkins >= 2.346.1

-This integration supports both [Agentless](#install-the-datadog-jenkins-plugin-agentless) and [Agent-based](#install-the-datadog-agent-optional) installation.
-Agentless mode is recommended; for infrastructure metric correlation, use the Agent-based mode.
+This integration supports both [Agentless](#install-the-datadog-jenkins-plugin-agentless) and [Agent-based](#install-the-datadog-agent) installation.
+For infrastructure metric correlation, installing with the Agent-based mode is recommended.

 ## Install the Datadog Jenkins plugin (agentless)